micmejia/bible-dump/NKJV/2 Kings/2 Kgs 9.md

 ###### 1
-And Elisha the prophet called one of the sons of the prophets, and said to him, "Get[^a] yourself ready, take this flask of oil in your hand, and go to Ramoth Gilead.
+And Elisha the prophet called one of the sons of the prophets, and said to him, "Get yourself ready, take this flask of oil in your hand, and go to Ramoth Gilead.

 ###### 2
 Now when you arrive at that place, look there for Jehu the son of Jehoshaphat, the son of Nimshi, and go in and make him rise up from among his associates, and take him to an inner room.